Electrodynamics of correlated electron systems: Formalism

+In the expression above the 1st and 2nd integrals are equal to the Fourier transform of the electric field and the conductivity separately.
+Therefore one can write down the frequency domain relations that we typically directly measure

-Furthermore, the principle of causality - that effects can not proceed their causes - demands strict temporal considerations regarding the integrals in Eqs. \ref{Dresponse} and \ref{Jresponse}.
-This leads to the powerful Kramers-Kronig relations relating the real and imaginary part of such response functions.
-We can rewrite Eq. \ref{Jresponse} as
+The principle of causality - that effects can not proceed their causes - demands strict temporal considerations regarding the integrals in Eqs. \ref{Dresponse} and \ref{Jresponse}.
+This leads to the powerful Kramers-Kronig relations relating the real and imaginary parts of the Fourier transform of such response functions.
+The typical proof of the Kramers-Kronig relations begins with an application of Cauchy's residue theorem for complex integration.
+The causality condition implies that the Fourier transform of the response functions are analytic in the upper half complex plane.
+See Wooten \cite{Wooten72a}, Jackson \cite{Jackson98a} or Arfken \cite{Arfken05a} for details on the usual integration and derivation of the Kramers-Kronig relations based on integration in the complex plane.
+I give here an alternative derivation based on only this essential principle of causality and the convolution theorem that may be more intuitive.
+First consider the Fourier transform of $\sigma(\omega)$